 Most people are not fully aware of their legal rights and responsibilities until they talk to a lawyer.
-It’s possible to make decisions or take steps that may have unintended consequences.
+It is possible to make decisions or take steps that may have unintended consequences.
 Avoid unnecessary complications and pitfalls by being informed.

 ✔ Reduce conflict with your spouse

-Reducing your own uncertainty and fear by being properly informed will help you be able to better navigate discussions with your spouse.
+Reducing your own uncertainty and fear by being properly informed will help you to have healthy discussions with your spouse.
 Deescalation strategies and learning about out-of-Court resolution options will also help you better navigate your family’s legal and interpersonal conflict.

 ✔ Support your children through the divorce

 Children experience the grief of their parents’ separation and need parental support through the family change.
-We provide information and resources to help you co-parent after separation and keep your children out of the middle of the conflict.
+Therefore, we will provide resources to help you co-parent after separation and keep your children out of the middle of the conflict.

 ✔ Create a plan on how to move forward